-The DCC’s has nine Saint Paul District Councils and five Minneapolis Neighborhood Associations who are members and signatories to a Memorandum of Understanding that defines the relationship between the collaborative and its members.
+The DCC has eight Saint Paul District Councils and four Minneapolis Neighborhood Associations who are members and signatories to a Memorandum of Understanding that defines the relationship between the collaborative and its members.
 Now an independent nonprofit organization, the DCC began as a program of University UNITED, a 28-year-old coalition of member organizations that represents the business and neighborhood stakeholders of the University Avenue corridor.

-The DCC’s program focus is the Central Corridor LRT line.
-The DCC provides the necessary civic infrastructure and coordination to its members to address the varied concerns arising from the vast changes brought about by the planning, development, and construction of the CCLRT project.
-It identifies priority corridor-wide issues, takes positions, and advocates for the best interests of the Central Corridor communities and those residing in them, especially those with high ethnic and economic diversity.
+The DCC’s program focus is the Central Corridor LRT (Green Line).
+The DCC provides the necessary civic infrastructure and coordination to its members to address the varied concerns arising from the vast changes brought about by the planning, development, and construction of the Green Line.
+It identifies priority corridor-wide issues, takes positions, and advocates for the best interests of the Central Corridor communities and those residing in them, especially those communities with high ethnic and economic diversity.
 The DCC also provides research and education, and works to strengthen the role of district councils and neighborhood associations in the planning and implementation process.
 Finally, the DCC is a strong and united community voice ensuring that the transit corridor project is a success for the entire community it will serve.

-Over the last four years, the DCC has established itself as a recognized community leader on the CCLRT Project.
+Over the last eight years, the DCC has established itself as a recognized community leader on the Green Line Project.
 Working independently and/or in partnership with community and advocacy organizations, small business interests, elected officials, and the foundation community, the DCC has achieved many accomplishments at the local and national levels.
 Some of the DCC’s accomplishments are listed below.

-- Successfully advocating with for build-out of three “missing” stations on the eastern end of University Avenue to ensure that neighborhoods with high concentrations of low income and/or minority populations have equitable access to LRT.
-The DCC is also working to retain high-frequency service on Bus Route 16, which provides access to local destinations.
+- Successfully advocating for build-out of three “missing” stations on the eastern end of University Avenue to ensure that neighborhoods with high concentrations of low income and/or minority populations have equitable access to LRT.
+The DCC also worked to retain high-frequency service on Bus Route 16, which provides access to local destinations.

 - Effectively influencing LRT project design, engineering, and policy decisions through the federal and state environmental review and municipal consent processes.
 This has empowered neighborhoods to work directly with Central Corridor Project staff to resolve site-specific issues, such as re-locating Tranction Power Sub-stations to allow for future economic development.